hirzi/LSD/README.md

 #  v) ABC parameter estimation
   Perform demographic parameter estimation via ABCtoolbox.
 See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/estimation/parameter_estimation.
 In our example, we seek to obtain the joint posterior of reciprocal migration rates between the 2 populations.
-The ABCtoolbox parameter files should reflect this accordingly.
+The ABCtoolbox parameter file should reflect this accordingly.

 	//----------------------------------------------------------------------
 	//ABCtoolbox input file for parameter estimation